MediaComem/comem-webdev/subjects/cli/README.md

 This is when the first **command line interfaces (CLI)** were created.
-As you typed commands, a program running on the computer would interpret that input, and the output would be provided by printing it on physical paper.
+As you typed commands, a program running on the computer would interpret that input, and the output would be printed on physical paper.

 <p class='center'><img class='w70' src='images/tty.jpg' /></p>